cstrawberry/predictive-universe/docs/paper/glossary.md

 *   **$d_{\mathcal{N}}$:** (Definition 35) Network propagation cost metric based on minimum cumulative ND-RID cost along paths (shortest path distance in cost space) (Equation 64).

-*   **DSRO (Dynamic Self-Reference Operator):** (Definition 11, Theorem A.3) Formal representation of a computable function whose output depends dynamically on provable properties about itself, based on Kleene's Second Recursion Theorem.
+*   **DSRO (Dynamic Self-Reference Operator):** (Definition 11, **Theorem A.1.5**) Formal representation of a computable function whose output depends dynamically on provable properties about itself, based on Kleene's Second Recursion Theorem.
 Used in SPAP logic.

 *   **Dominance of Stabilizing Costs (DSC):** (Theorem 22) The condition that the stabilizing effects of performance saturation (concave $PP$) and the strictly convex physical cost $R(C)$ are sufficient to overcome any destabilizing effects (e.g., from the concave informational cost $R_I(C)$), ensuring the existence of a unique, stable equilibrium complexity $C^*$.